HoferAnton/leistungsnachweis-teammaze/README.md

 The Application requires a go version 1.13.3 or greater, a gtk3+ runtime and OpenGL version 4.2-core.

 ### Setup
-To set up your dev environment you may have to install a few packages </br to get development sources for gtk/openGL. <br>
+To set up your dev environment you may have to install a few packages <br to get development sources for gtk/openGL. <br>
 Running:<br>
 <code>sudo apt-get update && sudo ./install_dev_deps.sh</code><br>